B-Czarnetzki/speechjoey/README.md

 SpeechJoey does not extract features from audio files itself.
 Instead it exspects these features as input saved in .npy files.
-You can choose your own way/programm of choice to extract your audio features (e.g MFCCs).
+You can use your own way/programm of choice to extract your audio features (e.g MFCCs).
 Otherwise this [README](https://github.com/B-Czarnetzki/speechjoey/tree/master/scripts/audio_preprocessing) details how it can be done.
 It also explains how to create the toy data example that is used by 'configs/speech_small'.

 #### Text Pre-processing
 Before training a model on it, the transcriptions/translations are most commonly tokenized, true- or lowercased and often punctuation gets removed.
-You might also consider normalizing it in some way (e.g 52 --> fifty-two, e.g --> for example).
+You might also consider normalizing it in some way (52 --> fifty-two, e.g --> for example).

 The Moses toolkit provides a set of useful [scripts](https://github.com/moses-smt/mosesdecoder/tree/master/scripts) for this purpose.

-Though it is highly recommended to use a character base model, if you want to try a word or sub-word based model, SpeechJoey supports the byte-pair-encodings (BPE) format by [subword-nmt](https://github.com/rsennrich/subword-nmt).
+Though it is highly recommended to use a character based model, if you want to try a word or sub-word based model, SpeechJoey supports the byte-pair-encodings (BPE) format by [subword-nmt](https://github.com/rsennrich/subword-nmt).

 ### Configuration